aws-samples/aws-dms-sql-server/README.md

 ### Architecture

 The AWS DMS demo uses:
-* [AWS Database Migration Service (DMS)](https://aws.amazon.com/dms) for migration and continues replication of database.
+* [AWS Database Migration Service (DMS)](https://aws.amazon.com/dms) to migrate and provide continuous replication of a database.
 * [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds) as a target database to replicate to.
-* [Amazon EC2](https://aws.amazon.com/ec2) as a source database for simulating on prem database to migrate from.
+* [Amazon EC2](https://aws.amazon.com/ec2) as a source database for simulating an on-premises database server to migrate from.
-* [Amazon Virtual Private Cloud](https://aws.amazon.com/vpc) to launch AWS resources in logically isolated virtual network.
+* [Amazon Virtual Private Cloud](https://aws.amazon.com/vpc) to launch AWS resources in a logically isolated virtual network.

 An overview of the architecture is below: